bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ### It's All Schedules?
 Managing complex control flow

-But what if you want to do something _weird_ with your schedule.
-Something non-linear, or branching, or looping.
+But what if you want to do something _weird_ with your schedule?
+Something non-linear, branching, or looping.
 What should you reach for?

-It turns out, Bevy already _had_ a great tool for this: schedules run inside of an exclusive system.
+It turns out, Bevy already _had_ a great tool for this: schedules that run inside of an exclusive system.
 The idea is pretty simple:

 1. Construct a schedule, that stores whatever complex logic you want to run.
 2. Store that schedule inside of a resource.